mattbrehmer/SoundConsensus/README.md

 ![SoundConsensus](screenshots/14.12.28-consensus-filtering.png "SoundConsensus")

-__Consensus Filtering__: Select a consensus level from the dropdown box in the lower left to filter based on a record's standard deviation of review scores, where a high standard deviation corresponds to a low consensus, and vice versa (consensus ranges are at 20% quantiles).
+__Consensus Filtering__: Select a consensus level from the dropdown box in the lower left to filter based on a record's standard deviation of review scores, where a high standard deviation corresponds to a low consensus, and vice versa.